Liverpool are aiming to become only the second English team to ever win the current incarnation of the world championship in club football.

-Various versions of a world cup for clubs have existed over the years, but the ongoing Fifa Club World Cup is the officially recognised competition to crown a global champion.
+Various versions of a world cup for clubs have existed over the years, but the ongoing FIFA Club World Cup is recognised as the official competition to crown an inter-continental champion.

 In the 1999/2000 season, Manchester United jetted off to Brazil for the inaugural Club World Cup.
-The only problem was, it was slated to begin during the first week of January, which is traditionally when the FA Cup third round takes place.
-The club chose to pull out of the cup, a decision that is widely credited with its devaluation in recent times.
+The problem, however, was that it was scheduled to take place during the first week of January, which is traditionally when the FA Cup third round takes place.
+The club chose to pull out of the FA Cup, a decision which has been widely credited with the tournament’s devaluation in the modern era.

-Some said United were justified in going and taking advantage of the commercial possibilities it presented, while others criticised them for not, at the very least, fielding a reserve squad in the FA Cup – bearing echoes of this year’s tournament when Jurgen Klopp warned that Liverpool may have to pull out of the League Cup, before fielding essentially a youth team in the quarter-final against Aston Villa.
+Some said United were justified in going and taking advantage of the commercial possibilities it presented, while others criticised them for not, at the very least, fielding a reserve squad in the FA Cup.

 If the Red Devils were looking for vindication on the pitch, they didn’t find it.
-They flew out to South America as the indomitable Treble winners with expectations of trouncing the opposition, but instead they were embarrassed on the world stage.
+They flew out to South America as Treble winners and with expectations of trouncing the opposition, but instead they were embarrassed on the world stage.

 Liverpool – 2005